munoztd0/Hitchhikers_guide_to_the_brain/index.md

 Moreover, if you are interested in the project don't hesitate to share your stuff !

 ## Guides for installing and setting up diverse softwares <a name="install"></a>
-A gathering of tutorials to install and setup different tools to analyze data in psychology and neuroscience.<br/>
+A gathering of tutorials to install and setup different tools to analyze data in psychology and neuroscience.

-Includes : </br>
+Includes :
 - How to install and/or setup R, Python (with Anaconda) and MATLAB/Octave
 - How to install and/or setup SPM (and some toolbox), FSL and AFNI
 - Basic of linux/Unix progamming, cools tips and tricks